AndyObtiva/glimmer/README.markdown

 ### Gotcha

-If you run `rake glimmer:config` multiple times, sometimes it leaves a mounted DMG project in your finder.
+If you run `rake glimmer:package` multiple times, sometimes it leaves a mounted DMG project in your finder.
 Unmount before you run the command again or it might fail with an error saying: "Error: Bundler "DMG Installer" (dmg) failed to produce a bundle."

 BTW, keep in mind that during normal operation, it does indicate a false-negative failure while completing successfully regardless: "Exec failed with code 2 command [[/usr/bin/SetFile, -c, icnC, /var/folders/4_/g1sw__tx6mjdgyh3mky7vydc0000gp/T/fxbundler4076750801763032201/images/MathBowling/.VolumeIcon.icns] in unspecified directory"